Cancer Research Funding

 NCI’s budget for FY 2013 was $4.8 billion.
 Overall, NCI’s budget has been relatively flat in recent years.
 During the period from 2005 through 2013, the NCI budget averaged $4.9 billion per year.

 NCI’s FY 2013 appropriation reflects about a $293 million decrease from FY 2012.
-This decrease is attributable in large part to sequestration (5.1 percent reduction), with the remainder due to further reductions mandated by the Department of Health and Human Services to support various departmental obligations.
+This decrease is attributable in large part to sequestration (5.1 percent reduction), with the remainder due to transfers to the Department of Health and Human Services to support various departmental obligations.

 How much does NCI spend each year on research for specific types of cancer?